 In the old days, these melt-in-your-mouth sablé-esque cookies were made with lard.
-Yep.
-Lard.
-(Before butter became widely available and before plant-based lipids became the standard cooking fats, Thai cooks had in the pantry a vat of rendered pork fat with bits and pieces of crunchy lardon.)
-The result was mildly-sweet cookies with a hint of a, not necessarily porky, but savory element.
-And if you’re one of those who appreciate the delicious combination of salty and sweet in desserts, you know what I’m talking about.
+Before butter became widely available and before plant-based lipids became the standard cooking fats, Thai cooks had in the pantry a vat of rendered pork fat with bits and pieces of crunchy lardon (added 11-08-2020: my essay on the role of lard in traditional Thai cooking is in Bangkok cookbook).
+When prepared well, lard isn’t at all porky, and it’s not used to lend any savory, porky flavor to these cookies.

-Kleeb Lamduan (officially “klip lamduan“) is named so, because they are made to resemble lamduan flowers which have a unique and beautiful three-petal formation.
+Klip lamduan cookies are named so, because they are made to resemble lamduan flowers which have a unique and beautiful three-petal formation.
 Purist Thai bakers may very well see my four-petal design as punishable by death, but I’m willing to take the sword.
-I can’t do pretty food.

 The thing is — traditionally, you create the blossoms by first forming the dough into one-inch balls, cutting each ball into thirds, then joining the tips of the three wedges together to form a 3-petal flower.
 I know it’s not exactly heart surgery, but I’m too lazy to cut each ball into thirds.
 I don’t have that kind of mental focus and dexterity.
 So instead I cut each ball into quarters.
 That’s easier.
 Two cuts down the middle — twice.